mdwohl/songr/README.md

+Lab by M Wohl, with help from Chandler Puckett and Matthew Petersen.

 To run app, it will need to be built in IntelliJ and accessed in browser at localhost:8080

 Home route "/":